Sylvain Grenier: Return to independent circuit (2022–present)

 Sylvain along with Rob Conway were recently FWE Tag Team Champions.
 FWE is based in Raleigh NC.

-He currently holds the FWE Heavyweight Championship.
+He held the FWE Heavyweight Championship until March 2025.

 Personal life

 Since his departure from WWE, Grenier has ventured in the media industry as a TV host and executive producer on several TV shows for Sports Network in Canada.
 He currently resides in between the suburbs of Montreal and Florida with his wife and two kids.

 As an entrepreneur, Grenier has succeeded in the sports nutrition business as well as the real estate industry.

 Other media

 Grenier appears as a playable character in WWE SmackDown! vs. Raw 2006.